Lyminge from the south west

-Against this background, the Anglo-Saxon Kingdom of Kent took shape during the later 5th and 6th Centuries AD.
-By the end of the 6th century, Æthelberht was king.
-He had married a Christian princess, daughter of Charibert King of the Franks.
-He was, according to the historian Bede writing barely a hundred years later, regarded as Bretwalda or paramount king over all the other Anglo-Saxon kingdoms.
+Against this background, the veneer of Roman material culture fell away over the course of the 5th Century and the Anglo-Saxon Kingdom of Kent took shape during the 6th Century.
+By the end of that century, Æthelberht I was king.
+He had married a Christian princess, daughter of Charibert I King of the Frankish Kingdom that was based on Paris. Æthelberht was, according to the historian Bede writing a little over a hundred years later, regarded as Bretwalda or paramount king over all the other Anglo-Saxon kingdoms.
 He was the greatest political power in England and intimately linked to the post-Roman culture of continental Europe.
-England was no insignificant backwater at this time. Æthelberht’s Kent was sufficiently important for Pope Gregory the Great to send a mission from Rome to convert the kingdom to Christianity.
+England was no insignificant backwater at this time. Æthelberht’s Kent was sufficiently important for Pope Gregory the Great to respond to Æthelberht’s request for him to send a mission from Rome to convert the kingdom to Christianity, the first mission of its kind.
 Kent was intended to be a springboard for converting the rest of the English kingdoms.
 But although Pope Gregory and the Frankish Kings were reaching out to Kent to draw it into a European cultural and political orbit, the traffic was not all one way.
 The quality of metal work being produced in England at this time was as high or higher than anything being produced elsewhere in Western Europe.
 6th Century Kent was producing goods of the very highest quality and when compared with Continental Europe, was by no means the poor relation.

 There follow just a few examples of items created by Anglo-Saxon craftsmen in this period.
 Items like these would have been used and worn by people in Lyminge.
 It is not inconceivable that the Kingston Brooch, which was found in a burial only a few miles away may have actually been worn by a local aristocrat at a feast in one of the royal halls at Lyminge.